 If you want good work, and even more good work, from employees, it helps to let them know what good work looks like, and to praise them when you see them delivering it.
 For most managers, it takes practice to make feedback prompt, concrete, and specific — as well as lively and personal.
-(For a review of the motivating effect of clear, positive acknowledgment, see Car Talk: Lessons in Performance Feedback.)
+(For a review of the motivating effect of clear, positive acknowledgment, see these lessons in performance feedback.)

 The concept is simple, but because feedback is not easy to do, I’m always grateful when I find a real-world example.
 So when one of my smart and sweet clients sent the following note to an inter-functional work team, I asked for permission to use it (lightly edited for confidentiality and annotated in red for reader clarity).

 Congratulations on an outstanding job yesterday!!
 The promptness and enthusiasm highlighted the importance of the event.

 I went to sleep last night and woke this morning thinking about this meeting (yes, I may need a life).
 That aside, I wanted to share how impressed I am with your efforts.
 The personal touch — and the acknowledgment that the exec and the team have a close enough relationship to understand the “inside joke” — both add to the relevance of the comments.

 The product is clearly going to be awesome, and our marketing plans look solid and well thought through.
 We are about to bring a great product offering to our customers that will further our mission within a segment that is new to us as an organization on many levels.
 This is very exciting!!
 The quality of the work from both “sides of the house” is clearly noted.
 The context of the work — its importance to both customers and the company — and the fact of innovation reinforce themes that are current focuses of the business.

 And the meeting … well, what can I say, you hit it out of the park yesterday.
 And now it’s personal.